deanhiller/playorm/readme.md

 ## PlayOrm Feature List

+MAIN FEATURE: We are a Partial Schema or Partially Structured data ORM meaning not all of your schema has to be defined!!!!
+We love the schemaless concept of noSQL and want to embrace it, but when it comes time to make your reads faster, we index the writes you want us to on your behalf so that your reads can be even faster so we are partially structured because we need to know what to index ;) .

 NOTE: Due to many requests, we will be adding a server with a REST/json api to issue S-SQL commands from any language with the ability to hold a cursor in the session as well when necessary

 * [PlayOrm Queries use way less resources from cassandra cluster than CQL queries](https://github.com/deanhiller/playorm/wiki/Fast-Scalable-Queries)